-The whole idea is that convection currents of cool air is being lost, loosing the ability to retain cool ice, reducing the ice retention time.
+The theory is that convection currents of cool air is being lost, thus losing the ability to retain cool ice, reducing the ice retention time.

 Cooler Tips #5 – Get a quality benchmark cooler

 When I say this, I don’t mean you should go and spend over $400 on a cooler if you don’t wish to, there are some coolers that are just plain useless.
-But there are certain coolers I would recommend, that are a great price and value, and would do the very minimal, the best way possible.
+But there are certain coolers we would recommend that are of great value for the price.

 The Coleman cooler is a great example of a personal cooler that can do the very basic exceptionally well, coming in different sizes (9-48 Quart). if you wish to look further into it,

 Cooler Tips #6 – Keep the cooler away from the sunlight